santimattius/kmp-store-review/README.md

-# KMP Compose Gradle Skeleton
+# KMP Store Review

+Example implementing In App Review using native Android and iOS support.

 This is a Kotlin Multiplatform project targeting Android, iOS.